- About NCAS & UCN

 To fulfill the written thesis requirement, students may conduct laboratory, field work, or bibliographic research.
 Students selecting the experimentally-based research thesis option must complete a minimum of 24 credits of course work and 6 credits of research with a graduate faculty member of the department.
 Students choosing the bibliographic-based research thesis option are required to take 27 credits of course work and 3 credits of independent study with a graduate faculty member of the department.
 For both experimentally-based and bibliographic-based research thesis options, the thesis will be defended publicly followed by a question-and-answer session with the thesis committee.
 The thesis committee must be approved by the Graduate Program Director and consist of the primary advisor and at least one other reader who is a member of the graduate faculty.

 More information about the course of study and program requirements of the Masters of Science in Biology can be found here.

 The Ph.D. in Biological Sciences

 The Ph.D.
 Curriculum in Biology is divided into three tracks, of which students select one.
-Click on a entry in the list below to learn more about the requirements of that track:

 Other information for prospective students